Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/signalsAndCommnication.md

 ![](image/2022-09-26-18-09-57.png)

+- We use BPF to filter one of the sideband.

 ![](image/2022-09-26-18-11-43.png)

 ![](image/2022-09-26-18-11-58.png)

-* The BP filter removes the LSB then the SSB-AM will be:
+* The BPF filter removes the LSB then the SSB-AM will be:

 $$
 v_s(t)=V_{DC}\cos{(2\pi f_ct)}+\frac{V_m}{2}\cos{(2\pi (f_c+f_m)t)}